webhintio/markdown-link-validator/README.md

   -c, --ignoreStatusCodes [Number]     HTTP status code to ignore links - default: [200] -e, --optionalMdExtension Boolean    File extension (.md) is optional for relative links, that can be also folders with an index.md file inside#
-  -o, --allowOtherExtensions Boolean   Relative links are valid also with extensions other than .md, including images -q, --quietMode Boolean              Show only errors in report -h, --help                           Show help
+  -o, --allowOtherExtensions Boolean   Relative links are valid also with extensions other than .md, including images --noEmptyFiles Boolean               Links to empty files are invalid -q, --quietMode Boolean              Show only errors in report -h, --help                           Show help